 The rest of the configuration remains the same as the one before.

-Instead of Google Sheets, you can use another app like Airtable or a CRM such as InfusionSoft.
 For Sheets, we need to first create a spreadsheet with the requisite headers.

 Create a spreadsheet with the columns under which you’d like to capture the user data.
 (Feel free to use an existing file too).